This is a paid, sponsored post presented by our friends at the Oskar Blues Brewery.

 “It’s really about discovering how good cans are for craft beer and how many breweries it has helped,” says Baker.
 While it’s impossible to really say how many breweries Oskar Blues inspired, canning Dale’s Pale Ale has “definitely had something to do with the explosion of craft beer and the number of breweries able to get into packaging,” says Baker.

 In 2004, Oskar Blues reported selling 5,000 cases of canned beer each month.
-Today, the brewery counts XXXX.

 Incredibly, that’s now only a small chunk of the over 100 billion cans rocking shelves all across the country.